icgc-argo/argo-docs/docs/release-notes/data-releases.md

 This release includes:

-- APGI-AU: 84 previously released donors now have new clinical data
+- APGI-AU: New clinical data has been added for 84 donors
 - PACA-CA: 38 previously released donors now have new clinical data
 - PTC-SA: 239 previously released donors now have new clinical data